1 arrested after setting off 'mortar-type firework' near Southern California shopping center

 TUSTIN, Calif.
-(AP) — One person was arrested Tuesday after they allegedly set off a “mortar-type firework” near a Southern California shopping center, police said.
+(AP) — One person was arrested Tuesday after allegedly setting off a “mortar-type firework” near a Southern California shopping center, police said.

 Reports of an explosion at The Village at Tustin Legacy prompted authorities to evacuate several businesses, including Chipotle, said Eric Davidson, a spokesperson for Regency Centers, which owns and operates The Village.
 There were no injuries and there was no damage to the shopping mall.